kumagai-group/oxygen_vacancies_db/README.md

   be different from the initial structure using the atom mapping technique with cutoff = 1Å.
 - energy strange: Shown when the absolute formation energy is anomalously large.

+#### Defect Formation Energy
+Using the **Allow defects with perturbed host states** button, one can control if the formation energies of the defects with the PHS are considered in the formation energy figure.

+One can also change the chemical potential condition by pushing the circle with an alphabet in the chemical potential diagram for binary or ternary compounds.
+Otherwise, **Equilibrium label** can be used for the chemical potential.

 ### To defect page
-This web page shows the information on individual defect.
+This web page shows the information on individual defect calculation.
 The name indicates vacancy site and charge state (*q*).
 For example, Va_O1_0 means the oxygen vacancy at the O1 site with charge state *q*=0.